Shirin0511/Document-Validation/README.md

-# ML Document Validation & Confidence Scoring Pipeline
+# Document Validation & Confidence Scoring Pipeline

 An end-to-end intelligent document validation system for PAN and Aadhaar cards using OCR, rule-based validation, and weighted confidence scoring.